-Pupils in Year 7 get two 30 minute homeworks each night.
+Pupils in Year 7 have two 30 minute homeworks each night apart from Wednesdays.
 These can either be done at home or at school after tea with a member of staff.

 In Year 7, your child will have games coaching from a variety of staff on Monday, Wednesday and Friday.
 Their games kit is kept and washed in school, only returning home at the end of each term.
 Your child will also be involved in school matches every term.

 Your child will go on a number of trips in Year 7 as part of the curriculum.
-The main trip is a residential week in France though there are a range of other trips including a chemistry day in Sheffield and a theatre trip.
+The main trip is a residential week in France though there are a range of other trips.
 The cost of all trips is included in the fees.